GIRLS GONE RX

 Each rep begins with the barbell on the shoulders and finishes with the weight fully locked out overhead and over the middle of the body.
 Push jerk or split jerk may be used, as long as the elbow, shoulder, hips and knees are fully extended, and the bar finishes directly over the body with the feet in line

-This power snatch is really a “ground to overhead anyhow.”
-The key point is the range of motion between the start and end points.
 The barbell starts on the ground.
+Bar goes from ground to overhead in one fluid motion.
 The overhead position is when knees and hips are fully extended, arms are locked out overhead and the bar is over or behind the heels.
 Make sure to come to full extension on every rep.

 The barbell begins on the ground.
 The barbell must be received in the overhead squat position.
 A power snatch followed by an overhead squat will not be permitted.
 Only the feet may touch the ground during the lift and the athlete may not step off of the lifting platform at any time during the lift.